-Render by Methanoia/Courtesy Zaha Hadid ArchitectsYou won’t want to be caught in an insane flight delay at this airport!
-While some of the world’s airports are so massive, they have their own zip code and post office, Beijing is about to give them all a run for their money.
+Long flight delays aren’t so bad at this airport!
+While some of the world’s airports are so massive that they have their own zip code and post office, Istanbul is about to give them all a run for their money.